The Value of Enterprise Microservices with Low-Code

 Low-code for enterprise microservices

-In conclusion, when breaking down and going over enterprise microservices, I hope to have provided insight into the nuances that go into the two seemingly simple words.
+When breaking down enterprise microservices, I hope to have provided insight into the nuances that go into the two seemingly simple words.
 The integration and interoperability.
 The confined scale of a microservice that guards against over-engineered systems.
 The eventual and inevitable growth of enterprise systems.
-Most importantly in how this existing ecosystem can still be used to shape future applications to fuel business growth.
+Most importantly, how this existing ecosystem can still be used to shape future applications to fuel business growth.

-Click here, if you want to get more hands-on information on how Mendix supports APIs.
+For more hands-on information on how Mendix supports APIs, visit our evaluation guide.